-TO OBTAIN WARRANTY SERVICE: Warranty service may be performed only at KZ Recreational Vehicles or at KZ Recreational Vehicles authorized dealers and service centers.
+TO OBTAIN WARRANTY SERVICE: Warranty service may be performed only at KZ Recreational Vehicles, or at KZ Recreational Vehicles authorized dealers and service centers.
 Contact KZ Recreational Vehicles for a list of authorized dealers and service centers.
 REPAIRS OR REPLACEMENTS BY UNAUTHORIZED DEALERS OR SERVICE CENTERS WILL VOID THIS TLW.
-If the consumer believes that a claimed defect is covered by the TLW, contact must be made with an authorized dealer or service center WITHIN THE WARRANTY PERIOD.
-Enough information must be given to attempt to resolve the claimed problem.
+If the consumer believes that a claimed defect is covered by this TLW, contact must be made with KZ Recreational Vehicles., as described below, or an authorized KZ dealer, WITHIN THE WARRANTY PERIOD.
+Sufficient information must be given to attempt to resolve the claimed problem.
 Should KZ Recreational Vehicles determine that repair or replacement is appropriate, the consumer must deliver the unit to the dealer or service center as directed.
 Delivery shall occur no later than thirty (30) days after the authorization for repair or replacement.
-Do not deliver your unit to KZ Recreational Vehicles, an authorized dealer or service center without prior authorization.
+Do not deliver your unit to KZ Recreational Vehicles, an authorized dealer, or service center without prior authorization.
 All costs incurred by the consumer for transportation for warranty service shall be the sole responsibility of the consumer.
-The dealer or service center shall repair or replace any warranted defect within a reasonable time, but no later than ninety (90) days after delivery by the consumer.
-Should the unit not be repaired within the said period, then the consumer must contact KZ Recreational Vehicles by CERTIFIED MAIL with a written description of the claimed warranted defect and the efforts to remedy it.
+The consumer must contact KZ Recreational Vehicles by CERTIFIED MAIL with a written description of the claimed warranted defect and the efforts to remedy it.
 FAILURE TO SO NOTIFY KZ Recreational Vehicles IN THIS REGARD SHALL RENDER THIS TLW VOID AS TO THE CLAIMED DEFECT.
-After receipt of such notice, KZ Recreational Vehicles shall repair or replace such warranted defect within a reasonable time, but not later than ninety (90) days after delivery by the consumer.
 The scheduling of warranty work at an authorized dealer or service center is not controlled by KZ Recreational Vehicles and delays may be experienced.
 KZ Recreational Vehicles is not responsible for loss of use of the unit, expenses for fuel, telephone, food, lodging, travel, loss of income or revenue, or loss of or damage to personal property.